Select your country

 The main question remains: “how do we make sure that we don’t end up in the ransom situation in the first place?”

 Firstly, a little exercise that I like to run with new clients.
-Think of an amount that you would be willing to pay to save your business, then halve it and invest that in doing the very basics of IT Security as well as possible.
-If every business did this then the need for payments would be drastically reduced, as the easy attack surface available to malicious groups shrank away to nearly nothing.
+Think of an amount that you would be willing to pay to save your business from a ransomware, then halve it and invest that in doing the very basics of IT Security as well as possible.
+If every business did this then the need for payments, and the possibility of being the victim of a ransomware would be drastically reduced, as the easy attack surface available to malicious groups shrank away to nearly nothing.

 Why the basics?
 I would say 80% of attackers that we come across are hovering just above the “script kiddie” level.